Imageomics/data-workshop-AH-2024/further_reading/README.md

 This can be done with checksums, though be sure to open all images with the same package (eg., PIL) as this can impact the _intrinsic_ metadata, though it will not impact the image content.
 MD5s check both.

-For more on this, see the `implementation_details` notebook.
+For more on this, see the `further_reading` notebook.

 ### Ensure Provenance is trackable for all images